sirojnurulum/HidroIot/README.md

     *   **Check Relay Power:** Ensure the relay module is receiving sufficient and stable 5V power on its `DC+` pin.
     *   **Check Relay Jumper Settings:** Ensure the `Low - Com - High` jumper on the relay module is set to the **`Com - High`** position.
 This ensures the relay functions as a "HIGH Level Trigger" according to your code.
     *   **Check Serial Monitor:** When you send a command, the ESP32 serial monitor should print a `[Pump Control] Pumping X ml...` message.
 If it doesn't, the MQTT message is not being received or parsed correctly.
-*   **Sensors not reading data:**
+*   **Sensors not reading data (Production Instance):**
     *   Double-check the data pin connections of the sensors to the ESP32.
-    *   Ensure the sensor libraries are correctly installed.
+    *   Ensure the relevant sensor libraries have been correctly installed by PlatformIO.
 *   **ESP32 not connecting to Wi-Fi/MQTT:**
-    *   Double-check your credentials in `src/config.cpp`.
+    *   Double-check your credentials in the `credentials.ini` file.
     *   Ensure the ESP32 is within Wi-Fi range and your MQTT Broker is accessible.
-    *   Use the Arduino IDE Serial Monitor to view connection logs.
+    *   Use the Serial Monitor in PlatformIO to view detailed connection logs.

 ## Contribution